FOlkestone Comedy Club – An exceptional night out!

 brand new comedy

 “I go around the country to the comedy festivals, Edinburgh, Leicester and so on.
 Watching all of the new acts, I pick out the ones who are going to work well with our audience, and be brilliant.
 You get a really varied experience as well; there are musical acts, ‘normal’ stand-up and lots of different kinds of comedy.

 “As well as the seasoned acts, we also have a section in the middle where brand new acts can have a chance.
 I book them blind, don’t even ask to see their stuff, and they are local too.
 We’ve had a 16 year old do his first gig, and a 70 year old too.
 It’s a great apprenticeship to work alongside acts who have been on the circuit for a while; sometimes it’s a chastening exercise, realising you’ve got a long way to go, but it’s all good – you understand more clearly what’s ahead of you.”

 “That first gig I did in Folkestone didn’t put me off the town though.
-I came back to Folkestone to visit during the Triennial in 2011, and this place is amazing!
+My wife and I came back to Folkestone to visit during the Triennial in 2011, and this place is amazing!
 I can’t imagine why you wouldn’t live here if you’ve see what we’ve got on offer.
 But then, I am an evangelist!
 The genius of the Triennial festivals is that it makes you walk around Folkestone.
 You end up going to the curious bits that are off the main track.
 Folkestone’s beautiful, and in my eyes, more beautiful for its desolation.
 Places like The Warren are exceptional but maybe not the first place you think of when you come here.
 This town is meant to be shared, so we moved here, and invite so many friends to come and see what we’ve got going on here!”

 the friendliest audience in the country